TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

 Other Tables
 ============

-The tables which are not managed through the TYPO3 backend serve various purposes.
+The internal tables which are not managed through the TYPO3 backend serve various purposes.
 Some of the most common are:

 -   MM relations: When tables are connected via a many-to-many relationship, another table must store these relations.
 Examples are the table storing